lsc4ss-s21/final-project-covid-tweet-mining/README.md

 ![image](https://user-images.githubusercontent.com/72182514/120869312-c12cc580-c5c8-11eb-975e-7c53f3edcb9c.png)

-**Partywide attitudes toward the health crisis present opposite patterns**
+**Partywide attitudes toward the health crisis present diffrent patterns**

 When looking at the detailed content of the tweets, we see a difference between the whole sample, republican sample, and democratic sample.
 In the full sample, content is mainly about the objective information and statistics, such as "deaths, cases, hospitalized, testing, mask, and spread"; also with some mention of "neighbor, child, and business".
 They are more about the aggregated level situations and social groups.